-Check the end paddles at each end of the header to determine if they are low profile or high profile versions.
-The optimal feeder house angle measurments will vary depending on the paddle configuration.
+5. Check the end paddles at each end of the header to determine if they are low profile or high profile versions.
+The optimal feeder house angle measurements will vary depending on the paddle configuration.
+Measure down to the ground from the piviot pin on the end paddle.
+There should be an 8" (20 cm) space when at the optimal feeder house angle.